 The ease of alcohol and drug accessibility for adolescents is a concern because of the potential to promote use at earlier ages.
+According to the Texas College Survey in 2015 12% of underage respondents have a fake ID and 22% of underage respondents were not carded at liquor stores, bars, or restaurants.
+However, the predominant method was through a friend who was over 21 with 74% of underage respondents reporting that that is how they acquired alcohol.
 The following figures provide insight into how students perceive their access to substances (TSS, 2014).

-Perceived Access
+Perceived Access Alcohol

-Alcohol